MicrosoftDocs/entra-docs/docs/identity/app-provisioning/provision-custom-security-attributes.md

    - [API-driven provisioning to Microsoft Entra ID](~/identity/app-provisioning/inbound-provisioning-api-configure-app.md)
 - Active custom security attributes in your tenant for discovery during the attribute mapping process.
 Before using this preview feature, you must [create custom security attribute sets](~/fundamentals/custom-security-attributes-add.md) in your Microsoft Entra ID tenant.
 - To configure custom security attributes in the attribute mapping of your inbound provisioning app, sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a user who is assigned the Microsoft Entra roles of [Application Administrator](../../identity/role-based-access-control/permissions-reference.md#application-administrator) and [Attribute Provisioning Administrator](../../identity/role-based-access-control/permissions-reference.md#attribute-provisioning-administrator):
-   - **Application Administrators** is required to create and update the provisioning app.
+   - **Application Administrator** is required to create and update the provisioning app.
-   - **Attribute Provisioning Administrators** is required to add or remove custom security attributes in the attribute mapping section of the provisioning app.
+   - **Attribute Provisioning Administrator** is required to add or remove custom security attributes in the attribute mapping section of the provisioning app.

 ## Known limitations